Content created: 2010-08-23

 On page 1 we join the conversation in progress as the King of Self-Mastery asks his embarrassing question.

 One technical point: On page 5 reference is made to “foul paths” (èdào 恶道).
 Custom differentiates six paths of reincarnation after leaving the torments of hell.
-The “foul” paths are the three worst, and include returning to constant torment in hell, rebirth as an animal, and rebirth as a tattered beggar.
-(Artistic representations usually populate the six paths differently, with 4 kinds of animals and two of humans, for example.)
+In the text, the “foul” paths are the three worst, and include returning to constant torment in hell, rebirth as an animal, and rebirth as a tattered beggar.
+Artistic representations, in contrast, usually populate the six paths differently, with 4 kinds of animals and two of humans, for example.

 The Chinese text used here can be found on-line at the web site of the Chinese Buddhist Electronic Text Association 電子佛典協會 (Main Link, this text).
 This extract runs from line T13n0412_p0780b29(06) through T13n0412_p0781b17(02).
 Although I have retained their quotation marks, I have replaced other punctuation with the more traditional punctuation used by Shì 1975: 280-285.
 (In one case I have repunctuated the line following Anonymous 1995, from which the top illustration on each page was also taken.)